Ready to start planning your dream Greek vacation?

 Festivals & Events: Athens and Epidaurus Festival, European Music Day, Navy Week

 June is the official start of the summer season in Greece, and with it brings large tourist crowds from all over the world.
 The weather is nothing short of glorious, with warm weather and long sunny days.
 It’s no wonder people come from far and wide to enjoy Greece in June!
+In fact, it’s one of the best times to go sailing in the Greek islands.

 You’ll find this is the best time of year to visit places like Mykonos and Santorini (although there’s bound to be loads of people with the same idea) and less popular spots like Naxos and Paros.
 It’s also a great time to visit Corfu and enjoy the coast, as well as Rhodes and Crete.